 The park provides care and housing for exotic animals confiscated at the border or left behind by former owners.
 Animals such as the cotton-topped tamarin and various tortoise species live together with endangered species whom the park relentlessly tries to protect and save.
 Come face to face with the rare animals and experience their gentle nature firsthand in a park open all year long.
 Plan your Alameda Wildlife Conservation Park visit and explore what else you can see and do in Gibraltar.

 "Move it, move it" and meet the ring-tailed and brown lemurs up close.
-Bring your kids along to this experience for the chance to feed and learn about these little primates (open to ALL AGES).
+Bring your kids along to this experience for the chance to feed and learn about these little primates (open to ages 7+).
 Your children will definitely leave feeling happy and no doubt will watch the Madagascar movie once they return home.
 Each voucher is valid for two participants, so make sure that you and a friend or family member are prepared to meet the lemurs during their feeding times at 12:00 or 14:00.

 The lemurs not enough?
 This package also includes PARK ENTRY!
 What more could you want ?!?!